 8 Signs You Need Umbrella Insurance

-If more than two of the following eight scenarios applies to you, definitely need more than $1 million in umbrella insurance.
+If more than two of the following eight scenarios apply to you, you definitely need more than $1 million in umbrella insurance.
+And to be certain, take our 5-minute coverage checkup to make sure you have what you need.

 1. You have vacant land.